-STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS 5.1i-Plan for a diversity of ready-to-build sites with sufficient support infrastructure and services needed to meet demand of growing and targeted industries. ○ Public Works 2015: NNDA identified its first "Certified Site" for industrial use in Carson City in coordination with Public Works and Planning.
+STRATEGY/ACTION ADOPTED PRIORITY PRIMARY DEPARTMENT(S) STATUS / ACCOMPLISHMENTS to promote vertical diversity.
+5.1h-Emphasize diversity of industry toward those sectors that demonstrate a steady employment pattern, avoid seasonal layoffs, and withstand cyclical downturns of the economy. ○ Business Development 5.1i-Plan for a diversity of ready-to-build sites with sufficient support infrastructure and services needed to meet demand of growing and targeted industries. ○ Public Works 2015: NNDA identified its first "Certified Site" for industrial use in Carson City in coordination with Public Works and Planning.
 2016: Carson City applying for joint EPA grant with NNDA to complete environmental assessments for Certified Sites program.
-5.1i-Explore opportunities to pre-designate tourism improvement districts (i.e., STAR bond districts), enhance redevelopment areas and maximize the potential of all available economic development tools. ○ Business Development No specific plans at this time that fit this strategy.
-5.1j-Encourage a citywide housing mix consistent with the labor force and non-labor force populations of the City. ○ Planning 5.1k-Encourage and expand those social services, both in the public and private sector, that are necessary to facilitate the broadest labor force participation. ○ Business Development 2017: Business development manager to lead the creation of a local community foundation.
-5.2a-Work with local and regional economic development organizations on the development of a marketing strategy designed to attract national retailers to the community.
-2 Business Development 2016: A recent downtown survey showed results that showed demand for small, independent stores while lack of budget limits the ability to conduct a proper national retail recruitment program.
-5.2b-Use available tools to attract retail tenants to underutilized spaces, and continue to explore the use of incentive programs to mitigate rising and prohibitive land costs.
-2 Business Development 2016: With results of the downtown survey and the lack of budget, the business development manager will be personally recruiting businesses from the Reno/Sparks area that are looking to expand in the region.
-5.2c-Closely monitor the diversity of retail sales activity in the City and promote economic development activities which reduce retail leakages. ○ Business Development 2016: A UNR analysis has provided sales tax data so the City can compare pre-downtown construction retail sales with post construction years (2017-2018) as well as data from 2006-2007.
-5.3a-Encourage the incorporation of home-based occupations and live/work units. ○ Planning
+5.1i-Explore opportunities to pre-designate tourism improvement districts (i.e., STAR bond districts), enhance redevelopment areas and maximize the potential of all available economic development tools. ○ Business Development 5.1j-Encourage a citywide housing mix consistent with the labor force and non-labor force populations of the City. ○ Planning The City continues to receive and review housing projects that include a mix of housing types, including single family detached, single-family attached, and multi-family dwelling units.
+5.1k-Encourage and expand those social services, both in the public and private sector, that are necessary to facilitate the broadest labor force participation. ○ Business Development 5.2a-Work with local and regional economic development organizations on the development of a marketing strategy designed to attract national retailers to the community.
+2 Business Development 5.2b-Use available tools to attract retail tenants to underutilized spaces, and continue to explore the use of incentive programs to mitigate rising and prohibitive land costs.
+2 Business Development